 These three indicators are combined to help doctors decide on treatments.
 Stage 1 tumors are not likely to have spread and may be more easily treated with surgery.
-Stage 4 tumors have metastasized and are not able to be cured, although they still can be treated.
+Stage 4 tumors have metastasized and are not able to be cured, although they still can be treated to reduce size, delay progression, and prolong survival.

-Doctors rely on the postsurgery pathology report to tell them the size of the tumor and the number of lymph nodes involved.
-Staging can be tricky when chemotherapy is used to reduce the size of the tumor before surgery (neoadjuvant or preoperative chemotherapy) because the doctor may not be able to determine the original size of the tumor.
+Doctors rely on the postsurgery pathology report to tell them the size of the tumor, its invasiveness, and the number of lymph nodes involved.
+Staging can be tricky when chemotherapy is used to reduce the size of the tumor before surgery (neoadjuvant or preoperative chemotherapy), because the doctor may not be able to determine the original size of the tumor.
 Since staging is based on initial tumor size, there is no good way to interpret information from tumors treated with neoadjuvant chemotherapy.
 This is one of the many fuzzy areas of breast cancer treatment.